JanHerca/urantiapedia/output/wikijs/en/article/How_big_is_Orvonton.md

 Class M stars are main sequence, bona-fide, fire breathing, blazing stars.

-On *The Urantia Book* it says, “Of the thirty suns nearest yours, only three are brighter.”([UB 41:3.1](/en/The_Urantia_Book/41#p3_1)) Of the twenty seven that are not as bright as our sun, most are probably class M stars.
+On *The Urantia Book* it says, “Of the thirty suns nearest yours, only three are brighter.”(<a id="a62_92"></a>[UB 41:3.1](/en/The_Urantia_Book/41#p3_1)) Of the twenty seven that are not as bright as our sun, most are probably class M stars.
 We cannot eliminate these stars from the equation and there is no logical reason to do so.
 We can eliminate white dwarfs, black dwarfs, neutron stars, pulsars, Red Giants, stars too close to the galactic nucleus, stars embedded in nebulosity and dust clouds, and perhaps some others, but all of these together are a small percentage of the total.

 Let's say then that 90% of all the stars in the galaxy are good candidates to have planetary systems instead of the two percent proposed by some.
 That's 90 billion stars, if the usual figure of 100 billion for Milky Way stars is accepted.
 (While 100 billion has been widely used, there seems to be information to the contrary even as long ago as 1975.
 More on this later.)
 If Satania has 2000 blazing suns as per *The Urantia Book* (Class M stars would probably account for 1900 of them), and will have 1,000 inhabitable planets, we can use that ratio as a model guess for the rest of the local systems in our galaxy.
 (On the other hand, rather than two to one, the large scale ratio must be ten stars per inhabitable planet if Orvonton has ten trillion stars and is destined to have one trillion inhabitable planets.)
 The Milky Way then could easily have 45 billion inhabitable planets, rather than the one billion that some have suggested.
 This is a great improvement of 45 times, but still far short of the number needed to avoid having to reach out to the Virgo Supercluster for enough galaxies and stars with one trillion inhabitable planets to comprise Orvonton as per *The Urantia Book*.
 Somehow we need a magic hat trick here, a miracle, or some NEW SCIENTIFIC INFORMATION or else *The Urantia Book*'s figure of an Orvonton radius of 250 thousand light years must be wrong.